Boris Johnson’s soft touch approach to regulation leaves London’s renters at the mercy of landlords.

 Whilst most landlords treat their tenants properly, cases like that of the New Era estate in Hackney, where residents face rents tripling overnight, make it clear that the current system of voluntary regulation just isn’t working.

 Tom Copley is a Labour Londonwide Assembly member, and the London Assembly Labour Group Housing spokesperson.
 Follow him on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.